AndresGomezQA/Selenium-Automation-Web-Testing---Excel-Report/README.md

-A simple Website Automatation testing using Python and the Selenium webdriver package
+A simple Website Automation testing using Python and the Selenium webdriver package